birgilv/mobile-applications/quiz_app/README.md

 If the user press the restart button, the quiz is reset.
 The user is redirected to the start screen, where the screen switches from the results- to the startscreen.
 The user is now able to restart the quiz, and all the previous answers is cleard.

 ## Specififcation
+A simple quiz application created with Flutter and Dart, where a user can answer multiple-choice questions and get a summary of their results.
+The quiz opens with the start screen where a start quiz button is displayed.
+When the quiz is started a question screen with a single question is shown.
+This is a multiple-choice quiz question with four options, and a progress indicator to show how many questions are left.
+When the quiz is completed the result screen is displayes, where a summary the user's performance is shown.

 ## File and folder structure
+This structure ensures a separation of concerns, clean organization, and maintainability.
+Each file has a specific role within the app’s architecture.
+This breakdown allows each screen and widget to be modular, making it easier to maintain and enhance specific parts of the app as the quiz evolves or gains new features.

+* **lib** houses the main functionality of the app, including screens (start, quiz, result), UI components, and central quiz logic.
+    * **/main.dart** is the main entry point of the application and manages initial routing and setting up the app’s navigation structure.
+    * **/quiz.dart** is the core logic of the quiz, and manages quiz state, transitions between questions, and collects answers.
+    * **/start_screen.dart** is the initial screen where the user starts the quiz.
+Contains a button that initiates the quiz.
+    * **/questions_screen.dart** is the main quiz screen that displays the current question and possible answers.
+    * **/results_screen.dart** displays the user’s quiz results after the quiz is complete.
+    * **/answer_button.dart** contains the widget for rendering the quiz answer buttons and handles user interaction for answer selection.
+    * **/process_indicator.dart** displays a progress bar showing how many questions are left in the quiz.
+* **lib/data** stores the raw data, like quiz questions, that is used across the app.
+    * **/questions.dart** stores a list of quiz questions and acts as a central repository for quiz data
+* **lib/models** defines the data structure of key elements (e.g., quiz questions).
+    * **/quiz_questions.dart** defines the structure of a quiz question (e.g., question text, answer options, correct answer).
+* **lib/questions_summary** contains all widgets and files related to displaying the quiz summary and individual question results.
+    * **/questions_summary.dart** displays a summary of the quiz results, showing each question and its correct answer.
+    * **/summary_item.dart** is a widget that helps display individual items in the quiz summary.
+    * **/question_identifier.dart** is a helper file to identify which question is being displayed.

 ## Class diagram